maahdisharifi/ap/CA2/README.md

 ### Explanation:
 The Reversi solver uses a backtracking algorithm to find the optimal moves.
-Given the initial bo
+Given the initial board